aucloud/aucloud.github.io/docs/Platform_Services/Compute/Using_the_API/establishing_a_connection_to_aucloud_with_powercli.md

 1. [Create a local user in VMware Cloud Director](./vcd_local_user_setup.md)
 1. [Retrieve the unique name of your VCD tenancy](./retrieve_tenancy_name.md)
 1. Retrieve the API server URL for your VCD tenancy from [the list of AUCloud VMware Cloud Director API Endpoints](../../reference_urls.md#vmware-cloud-director-api-endpoints)
-1. Run the following commend to establish the connection:
+1. Run the following command to establish the connection:

     ```
     > Connect-CIServer -Server <API-Url> \-org <Org-Id> \-User <User-Id> \-Password <Password>